|Open Mornings for August 2023 entry||

 Many of our donors choose to support our Bursary Fund which allows Hutchesons’ to reach out to a greater number of bright youngsters in Glasgow and the West of Scotland and enable them to receive a Hutchesons’ education.

-This year we launched the Sandy Strang Bursary Project and we hope to raise in excess of £400,000 which is the amount needed to provide a bursary in perpetuity.
-We have already received a donation of £100,000 in former Depute Rector Sandy’s memory and in March we are holding the Hutchie Ball to further fundraise for this Bursary.
+In 2018 we launched the Sandy Strang Bursary Project and we hope to raise in excess of £400,000 which is the amount needed to provide a bursary in perpetuity.
+We have already received a donation of £100,000 in former Depute Rector Sandy’s memory and in March 2019 we held the Hutchie Ball which raised £40,000 for the fund.

 Hutchesons’ Grammar School has produced a wealth of distinguished men and women who have made a considerable contribution to our society in many different walks of life.
 One way of helping us ensure that we can continue the legacy left by the Hutcheson brothers is to leave a legacy of your own.